-Georgina Khoo has been principal of Shine Dance School Wentworth Falls for four years.
+Georgina Khoo has been principal of Shine Wentworth Falls Dance School since 2013.

 Trained in RAD ballet, CSTD jazz and tap, Georgina has also expanded her dance repertoire to include Hip Hip, Contemporary, Belly Dancing and Irish Dance.

 She has a BA in Arts majoring in drama and history from Murdoch University, WA and has a Certificate of Musical Theatre from the Western Australian Academy of Performing Arts.

 She also completed a post-graduate diploma in Education in drama and history from University of Wollongong.
 In 2005 she was recognised as the top student to graduate from this course, being awarded the Pre-Service Teacher Award from the Australian College of Educators.

 For several years she was the choreographer for The Broken Limb Amateur Theatre Company in Perth and for Perth College Anglican School for girls.
 After successfully teaching creative arts in high schools for almost a decade, she took over as Principal of Shine Dance School.

 In 2015 and 2016, Georgina completed courses in Screen and Stage Acting with 75% Old School.